 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to metabolism and weight loss.

 Lumen is a tech company with a bold claim: that a breathing device can help you “hack your metabolism” to increase fat loss, lose weight, and boost energy naturally.
 The product has been featured in major publications like Entrepreneur and TechCrunch.

-Does Lumen Work?
+Does Lumen Cause Weight Loss?

 Lumen’s value proposition centers on a concept called "metabolic flexibility," which refers to the body’s ability to shift between burning fat or carbs as a primary energy source.

-A medical review published in the Cell Metabolism journal in 2017 analyzed how metabolic flexibility is associated with health and disease.
+A medical review published in the Cell Metabolism journal analyzed how metabolic flexibility is associated with health and disease.

 The study authors described how metabolic inflexibility may contribute to poor health.
 Insulin resistance occurs when the body’s metabolism of carbohydrates breaks down and becomes less efficient due to beta cell dysfunction.

 Lumen claims to measure carbon dioxide levels in the breath to determine a “flex score” that shows consumers how flexible their metabolism is.
 It’s important to note that neither medical review we examined mentioned carbon dioxide levels at all.

 We do believe Lumen is likely to be effective at tracking what the company claims it can track, but what's the point of doing so if it cannot improve health beyond making healthy lifestyle changes like eating whole foods and exercising?

-Questionable Health Claims
+Questionable Health Claims on Lumen Site

 Lumen is the phone app in this analogy; a device that may suggest healthy practices, but doesn’t directly cause any physical changes, so we consider it to be a waste of money and disagree with the health claims made by the brand.

 Our Clean Weight Loss Picks